 As a general rule of thumb, Probitas believe that components with short lead times should be the only ones to use backward flushing, mitigating the risk of stock level inaccuracies.

 Manual flushing grants users a middle ground in which they can determine when their components are consumed, keeping stock levels accurate.
 In most instances, we would recommend using manual flushing.
 Being a key decision in the manufacturing process, we can assist in defining the flushing methods for your items.

 The Overhead Rate is an additional cost you can set against an item.
 This is done as a flat figure and will be simply totalled up like the Standard Cost.
 You’re likely to use this where the item has a particularly individual cost associated with it, perhaps in the way it’s stored.
 But remember this is calculated by each individual item.

 Lot sizes are important to the production process as they give a way of producing large quantities at once, instead of producing one at a time which isn’t always so straightforward or efficient.
 The Microsoft help page provides a useful analogy for this.
 If your item is a muffin, whilst you can sell one muffin at a time, creating one at a time is less simple.
 You’re likely going to make a batch consisting of several.

 When it comes to manufacturing in Business Central, your Lot Size is the number of goods you are making at once.
 Lot size will have to be realistic with regards to the Capacity set in the Work Centre where the production is taking place in.

-This is the first field in the Assembly subsection.
+This is the first field in the Assembly subsection of the Item Card’s Replenishment tab.
 You can choose Assemble-to-Order to assemble things to match requirements for incoming orders, or Assemble-to-Stock to assemble items to meet a defined stock level requirement.

 This field defines which Assembly BOM is attached to this Item.
 This works in the same fashion as Production BOMs which we mentioned earlier.